Endicott Hotel

-The origin and construction of the hotel
+Development

 The original hotel was built by Charles A. Fuller and designed by Edward Angell, who also designed several other prominent buildings on the Upper West Side.
-The hotel was originally intended to be an apartment house, the Endicott.
+The hotel was originally intended to be an Apartment house, the Endicott.
 The original plans filed in April 1889 called for two buildings, each with 44 families and seven stories high.
 But the initial plans were not approved by the Building Department.
 After several changes to the plans, the Endicott began construction in 1889 at a cost of over $1,500,000.
 The first building, opening on 81st Street for 52 families was finished in 1890; the second building on 82nd Street for 72 families opened in 1891.

 When the hotel opened, it was described as "in all respects, the finest and best appointed in this part of the city."
-The Hotel was built of Roman brick and terra cotta and boasted many modern marvels of its day including steam heat, lighting by its own electric plant, and good ventilation.
+The hotel was built of Roman brick and terra cotta and boasted many modern marvels of its day including steam heat, lighting by its own electric plant, and good ventilation.
 The original decor was elaborate, sporting marble tile and onyx wainscoting.

 The original hotel included a glass-roofed Palm Room where today in its place is the restaurant The Milling Room.
 There was a dining room on the second floor which could seat upwards of 500 to 600 people, as well as a cafe, barber shop and newsstand on the ground floor.

 Outside, the platforms of the Ninth Avenue El's 81st Street station ran by the hotel's third floor windows.

-The early days of the hotel (1890s)
+Hotel operation

+1890s

 From its earliest days, the hotel often played host to meetings of the elite of society and often served as the meeting place for the city's Republican Party.
 The cost of a suite at that time was $65 a month or upward furnished, or $50 a month unfurnished.

 The hotel also faced issues with race relations early on.
 In 1893, soon after opening, the hotel's chambermaids and pantry girls threatened a strike when a non-union "colored waiter" took the place of a union striker.
 The manager made an agreement with the strikers to pay them $32 a month and discharge the non-union (colored) waiter.

 In 1897, there was an explosion at the hotel when Charles E. Tripler, a chemist and inventor, was exhibiting a "secret fluid compound" made of nitrogen and oxygen to some friends.
 Tripler poured the liquid on bread, whiskey and pure alcohol, freezing them.
 One of the spectators touched a lighted match to the alcohol, shattering the glass and injuring several onlookers.

 The hotel seemed to run into hard financial times almost from the beginning.
 The Hotel Endicott changed hands several times during the period, from Charles Fuller to Cyrus C. Marble and Benjamin Gates to Cyrus Marble and Isaac Anstatt.